-New Dawn Climbing Roses for sale
+New Dawn Roses

 New Dawn Climbing Rose

 New Dawn is just about the perfect climbing rose.
-It is free flowering, carring masses of quite small but perfectly formed cream flowers blushed with pink from June until November (I have seen one with a flower open on Christmas Day).
+It is free flowering, carrying masses of quite small but perfectly formed cream flowers blushed with pink from June until November (I have seen one with a flower open on Christmas Day).
 It is very tidy and while it can grow to about 10 feet tall and cover a wall, New Dawn is also very happy being kept smaller - ours at home is on a bit fence about 6 feet square.
 The leaves are glossy and the plant is amazingly disease free.
 Its only drawback perhaps is that it is very lightly scented.
-But that is a small price to pay for a rose that will provide an endless supply of buttonholes for nearly six months of the year..
+But that is a small price to pay for a rose that will provide an endless supply of buttonholes for nearly six months of the year...

 Great for your garden

 I think that a New Dawn climbing rose should be just about the first rose you choose for a garden.
 It is perfect for arches and pergolas as well as walls and fences.
 It grows against north walls better than almost any other rose.
-It is a perfect host for a hybrid clematis and it is remrkably disease free.
+It is a perfect host for a hybrid clematis and it is remarkably disease free.
 You can hack it about and it just comes hack for more.
 What I like about it most perhaps is that it is a marvellous backdrop for almost anything.
 It is not a big, brash attention seeking rose; New Dawn prefers to go about its business quietly and without fuss.
 My kind of girl.